KateG20/app-creator/README.md

 db: # specifications for database creating scripts; optional
   postgresql: # DBMS you want to use, currently only postgresql
     db-name: MyName # name of your database
-    host: localhost # ip-address of your database
+    host: localhost # ip-address of your machine
-    username: funnyCat # username for your database
+    username: funnyCat # your postgres username
-    password: pwd # password for your database
+    password: pwd # password for your user
     tables: # list of tables you want to create
       - table-name: t1 # table name must satisfy the requirements of postgresql
         columns: